-Content requ irements

-Reg 2.23(2) The safety case for a facility must include arrangements for: (a) making a record of the documents; and (b) securely storing the documents and records: (i) at an address nominated for the facility; and (ii) in a manner that facilitates their retrieval as soon as practicable.
+Content requirements Reg 2.23(2) The safety case for a facility must include arrangements for: (a) making a record of the documents to which this section applies; and (b) securely storing the record and those documents: (i) at an address nominated for the facility; and (ii) in a manner that facilitates their retrieval as soon as practicable.

-Level of detai l requirements

-Reg 2.23(1) This regulation applies to the following documents: (a) the safety case in force for the facility; (b) a revision to the safety case for the facility; (c) a written audit report for the safety case; (d) a copy of each report given to NOPSEMA in accordance with subregulation 2.42 (2).
-Reg 2.23(3) A document mentioned in paragraph (1)(a) or (b) must be kept for 5 years after the date of acceptance of the document by NOPSEMA.
-Reg 2.23(4) A report mentioned in paragraph (1)(c) must be kept for a period of 5 years after the date of receipt by the operator.
-Reg 2.23(5) A copy mentioned in paragraph (1)(d) must be kept for a period of 5 years after the date the report was given to NOPSEMA.
+Level of detai l requirements Reg 2.23(1) This regulation applies to the following documents: (a) the safety case in force for the facility; (b) a revision to the safety case for the facility; (c) a written audit report for the safety case; (d) a copy of each notice and report given to NOPSEMA in accordance with subsection 2.42 (2) .
+Reg 2.23(3) A document mentioned in paragraph (1)(a) or (b) for a facility must be retained by the operator of the facility for 5 years after the date of acceptance of the document by NOPSEMA.
+Reg 2.23(4) A report mentioned in paragraph (1)(c) for a facility must be retained by the operator of the facility for a period of 5 years after the date of receipt of the report by the operator.
+Reg 2.23(5) A copy of a notice or report referred to in paragraph (1)(d) for a facility must retained by the operator of the facility for a period of 5 years after the date the report was given to NOPSEMA.